Herpes infection

 Treatment

 While there is no cure for herpes, antiviral medications such as acyclovir, valacyclovir, and famciclovir can be used to reduce the severity and frequency of outbreaks.
-These medications can be used as episodic treatment when symptoms occur or as daily suppressive therapy to reduce the risk of transmission.
+These medications can be used as an episodic treatment when symptoms occur or as daily suppressive therapy to reduce the risk of transmission.

 Prevention

-• Avoiding direct contact with herpes lesions.
+• Avoid direct contact with herpes lesions.

 Important to note